aidandmorrison/quixoticquant/content/about.md

 Born and raised in Launceston, Tasmania, I attended Launceston Church Grammar School before moving to Canberra to study at the Australian National University.
 I completed a Bachelor of Science with First Class Honours.
 My majors were in Physics and Theoretical Physics, and my thesis was in Theoretical Particle Physics, on Kaon Decay in the Generation Model.
 I took up a Ph.D. scholarship to the University of Melbourne were I worked on experimental particle physics, on the ATLAS experiment at CERN.

-I left my PhD uncomplete to start life as an entrepreneur, setting ambitious goals that were in some ways also akin to tilting at windmills.
+I left my PhD uncompleted to start life as an entrepreneur, setting ambitious goals that were in some ways also akin to tilting at windmills.

 My first venture, [Rubber Ducky Defence](http://rubberduckydefence.com.au/), was inspired and informed by my experience calculating collision cross-sections of subatomic particles.
 Certain principals applied well at other scales, and I decided to challenge the idea that bigger ships were better at winning naval battles.
 Rubber Ducky has advanced designs for a small boat and torpedo optimised for swarming tactics, including one granted patent in the US.